zsmzhu/MinScrollMenu/README.md

 	- (MinScrollMenuItem *)scrollMenu:(MinScrollMenu*)menu itemAtIndex:(NSInteger)index;
 ```
 2. Xib or storyboard create MinScrollMenuItem is not supported
-3. If the menu size is not correct.
+3. If the menu content size is not correct.
 Add this to your code:

 	`self.automaticallyAdjustsScrollViewInsets = NO;`